Health, Nutrition & Exercise Sciences (HNES)

 Comprehensive description of sport psychology, application of concepts to sport performance improvements as well as other areas in physical activity.

 HNES 707.
-Sport in American Society.
+Sport and Society.
 3 Credits.

-This course provides students with a better understanding of the relationship of sport to American culture and society.
+This course provides students with a better understanding of the relationship of sport to culture and society.
 Course materials focus on the application of the sociological perspective to a variety of topics.

 HNES 710.
 Introduction to Research Design and Methods in HNES.
 3 Credits.